bblach3/Capstone/README.md

 - [Challenges and Solutions](#challenges-and-solutions)
 - [Code Snippets](#code-snippets)
 - [Screenshots](#screenshots)
 <!-- ABOUT THE PROJECT -->

 ## About The Project
-We cloned web site for Fisker company that sells luxury plug-in electric vehicles.
+We cloned the web site for Fisker company that sells luxury plug-in electric vehicles.

 ## Built With
 <strong> Tech: </strong>